Thrills As 2019 Chinese-NUJ Table Tennis Tourney Commence | Leadership Newspaper

 He commended the China Cultural Centre for the support it has been rendering to the union since the tournament started in 2017.

-In the game played for far, Tunde Oguntola of LEADERSHIP defeated Albert Alkota of People’s Daily 2-0 while Wale Ayeni of LEADERSHIP equally beat Ikechukwu from People Daily to progress to the second round.
+In the game played so far, Tunde Oguntola of LEADERSHIP defeated Albert Alkota of People’s Daily 2-0 while Wale Ayeni of LEADERSHIP equally beat Ikechukwu from People Daily to progress to the second round.

 Speaking earlier, the cultural counsellor, Embassy of People’s Republic of China (PRC) in Nigeria, Li Xuda, thanked Nigerians for the cordial relationship between Nigeria and China.